ackmanx/spotify-notify/README.md

 * IDEA: Allow choosing to open spotify url (for web player) or spotify uri (which opens desktop player)
     * See `uri` in mock response

+## If there's performance issues with DB in the future...

+Do a quick performance test of current speeds, then swap this and see if it helps Also check file size before and after const db = low(new FileSync('server/db/database.json', {
+    serialize: (obj) => JSON.stringify(obj),
+    deserialize: (data) => JSON.parse(data)
+}